vbouchet31/node-acquia-sf-webhook/README.md

 module.exports = myEvent
 ```

 # TODO
-- Validate the application details on creation and update by doing an API request to `api/v1/tasks`.
-- Fix the `status` attribute for webhook object.
-Not updated via API.
 - Add some debug/logging capacity.
 - Log each job execution and result (tasks before, tasks now, triggered webhooks, ...)